krry/preact-on-parcel/README.md

 # Preact-on-Parcel

-[Preact](https://preactjs.com) does much of what React can do with only 3kb of ugly gzip.
+[Preact](https://preactjs.com) does much of what React can do with only 3kb of scrips.
 [Parcel](https://parceljs.org) is a zero-config bundler/builder that smells like `webpack` but tastes (and works) like **Wonka**.
 P-o-P them together for a very simple, lightweight front-end for your web apps.

 ## How to Create a Preact-on-Parcel web app